What is Agile project management?

 One example of this is Amazon.
 Their famous ‘two-pizza rule’ kept tech teams small enough to only need two pizzas during meetings.
 This simple guideline promoted tight, independent groups that worked quickly and without unnecessary oversight.

-OK, but what about an actual product made by an Agile team?
+OK, but what about an actual product made by an Agile project management team?
 Something you use daily, perhaps?
 Enter Spotify, one of the world’s most popular music streaming services.

 Spotify works extensively with Agile principles, going so far as to hire experts with Agile certifications from outside the company.